Team-Spoofemon/roto/docs/GAMEPLAY.md

 ## Level II Infiltrating Cronus's Court

-**Setting** Mount Othrys
+**Setting:** Mount Othrys

 **Quests:**
-- Zeus pretends to be a servent in Cronus's palace.
+- Zeus pretends to be a servant in Cronus's palace.
 - Must avoid detection while gathering intel.
 - Poisoning Cronus: Zeus tricks Cronus into drinking a potion that makes him vomit up his siblings.
 - Poseidon, Hades, Hera, Demeter, and Hestia are freed from Cronus.